Cefuroxime for infection Zinnat

 |Available as||Tablets, oral liquid medicine and injection|

 Cefuroxime is a broad-spectrum antibiotic, which means that it is active against a wide variety of bacteria.
 It is used to treat bacterial infections such as urinary tract infections, skin infections, chest infections, ear infections and sinusitis.
-It is also given before some surgical operations, to prevent an infection from occurring.
+It is also given as an injection during some surgical operations, such as for cataracts, to prevent an infection from occurring.
 Cefuroxime treats an infection by killing the bacteria that are causing it.

 Cefuroxime is suitable for adults and children, and can be taken during pregnancy.
 Some people who are allergic to penicillin antibiotics may not be able to take cefuroxime, so make sure your doctor knows if you have ever had an allergic reaction to any other antibiotic.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking cefuroxime it is important that your doctor knows:

 - If you have ever had an allergic reaction to a medicine.
 It is particularly important that you tell your doctor if you have had a bad reaction to a penicillin or cephalosporin antibiotic.

 - If you have any problems with the way your kidneys work.